lynksdomain/PairProject/README.md

 YOU REALLY REALLY WANT TO HAVE ALL THE STORYBOARD ELEMENTS AND FILE CREATION DONE BEFORE YOU MOVE ON.
 AGAIN PLEASE MAKE SURE YOU HAVE THESE THINGS DONE BEFORE YOU TOUCH A SINGLE LINE OF CODE.
 YOU SHOULD RUN THE APP AND ALTHOUGH YOU WONT SEE ANYTHING, YOU WANT TO MAKE SURE YOU CAN COMPILE.
 MAKE SURE IT IS ALL DONE.
 YOU HAVE BEEN WARNED.

-now that you have all the set up you need, the lead will create a new repo and push the project onto the repo.
+now that you have all the set up you need, the lead will create a new repo (make sure to tick the setting to include a readme!) and push the project onto the repo.
 Once it is up, the support will go to the repo, fork it, and clone it to their computer.
 Each can go to the appropriate section:

 # Magic